 Summary

-Next to the goal of creating a financial return for investors, the Fund also promotes a social characteristic.
+Next to the objective of creating a financial return for investors, the Fund also promotes a social characteristic and is therefore classified under article 8 of the Sustainable Finance Disclosure Regulation (SFDR).
 The main focus of the Fund’s investments is in researching, developing, or producing treatment/solutions for diseases with a high unmet medical need.
 A high unmet medical need has been defined as diseases that are characterized by an (inadequacy of) available treatments, which severely impact the patient and the healthcare system, prevalent in the geographies the company currently markets or plans to market or distribute its current or future product(s).

-The Fund aims to construct a portfolio of approximately 18 companies that contribute to the social characteristic, and of which a minimum proportion of 30% (of the invested capital of the Fund) are considered sustainable investment.
-Invested capital are the Fund Assets, excluding cash.
+The Fund aims to construct a portfolio of approximately eighteen companies that contribute to the social characteristic, and of which a minimum proportion of 30 percent (of the invested capital of the Fund) are considered sustainable investment.
+Invested capital consists of the Fund’s assets, excluding cash.

-Next to establishing which sustainability risks are considered material for each investee company based on the Sustainability Accounting Standards Board (“SASB”), the Fund also analyses the investee companies’ preparedness to these sustainability risks as part of the due diligence process.
-The Fund takes the Principe Adverse Impact (“PAI”) indicators into account to determine if an investment can be considered sustainable.
+Next to establishing which sustainability risks are considered material for each investee company based on the Sustainability Accounting Standards Board (SASB), the Fund also analyses the investee companies’ preparedness to these sustainability risks as part of its due diligence process.
+The Fund takes the Principal Adverse Impact (PAI) indicators into account to determine if an investment can be considered sustainable.
 It investigates the processes and policies of any potential investment on environmental and social risks in the biotechnology sector as defined by the SASB and by the PAI indicators.

-Monitoring of investee companies regarding their Environmental, Social and Governance (“ESG”) performance happens monthly based on sustainability risks, investment allocation towards to the social characteristic and the proportion of the investments determined as sustainable.
+Monitoring of investee companies regarding their Environmental, Social and Governance (ESG) performance takes place monthly based on sustainability risks, investment allocation towards the social characteristic and the proportion of the investments determined as sustainable.

-Reporting happens on a monthly and quarterly occasion with updates on the financial returns.
-The Fund publishes an annual principal adverse impact report highlighting the engagement activities of the Portfolio Manager as well as any changes in policies and practices of the investee companies.
+The Fund reports on a monthly and quarterly basis with updates on the financial returns.
+The Fund publishes an annual PAI report highlighting the engagement activities as well as any changes in policies and practices of the investee companies.

 No sustainable investment objective

-The Fund, promotes a social characteristic but does not have as its objective sustainable investment.
-The Fund aims to have a minimum proportion of 30% of sustainable investments that contribute to the social characteristic.
+The Fund, promotes a social characteristic but does not have a sustainable investment objective.
+The Fund aims to have a minimum proportion of 30 percent of sustainable investments that contribute to the social characteristic.

-More details in the PAI Statement and the Pre-Contractual Disclosure Document (Annex II)
+More details can be found in the PAI Report and the SFDR Pre-Contractual Disclosure (Annex II).

 Environmental or social characteristics of the financial product